NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The texture must be bound to memory.
+* The texture must be bound to memory

 **`Multithreading:`**